Social Fraternities and Sororities—University Recognition

 - do not serve as honorary societies for academic, leadership, or any other endeavors

-- do not permit members to hold membership in other social sororities or fraternities.
+- do not permit members to hold membership in other social fraternities or sororities.

 In addition, these organizations must also: